Kristina01111000/Drws_site/README.md

 9/7:
 Switch the header to a lighter green instead of yellow, see how it looks Make widget  background match header background
-Try putting patreon image on homepage, i will need to get that file, wait till next week, stephen is editing it, take a screen grab for that
 Fix the patreon book image still, it is cutting off the title

 Reorganize them on the patreon site if it makes sense